themattwilliams/website/blog/mcp.md

 - The **MCP server** exposes tools or APIs in a consistent, machine-readable way.
 - Communication happens over **JSON-RPC 2.0**, with calls like `read_file`, `run_tool`, etc.

-It’s **model-agnostic** and **open-source**, which makes it appealing to AI platforms trying to standardize their tool interface layer.
+MCP is **model-agnostic** and **open-source**, which makes it appealing to developers trying to standardize their tool interface layer.

 ## The real-world reality of MCP

 Despite the appealing goals, some in the developer and API ecosystem remain cautious — and for good reason.

-### 1. Loose Specification
+### 1. Loose srructure with no formal governing body

-MCP isn’t a formal protocol spec in the traditional sense.
+Well we first reviewed MCP, we noted that wasn't a formal protocol spec in the traditional sense.

-Much of it lives in example code or GitHub discussions, which leads to confusion about implementation details.
+Many of the early discussions lived across example code and GitHub discussions, making it difficult to sort through.

-There’s no governing body or RFC-like process defining behavior across edge cases.

-In its current state, it reads less like a protocol specification and more like a set of conventions.
+Additionally, it's important to note MCP's governance structure and standardization process is still evolving under the leadership of Anthropic, and the future governance structure is uncertain.

-### 2. Overly Broad Permissions & Security Risks
+### 2. Permissions and security risk

 One major concern came to light in a [recent GitHub issue](https://github.com/modelcontext/protocol/issues/18), where a misconfigured MCP server exposed internal tools to broader access than intended.